Polsia-Inc/companyos/dev_plan.md

         *   ✅ Parse the LLM response into the required `AgentResponse` JSON structure (using basic string parsing for now).
         *   ✅ Include basic error handling.

-## Phase 3: Orchestration & Input System
+## Phase 3: Orchestration & Input System ✅

-Goal: Connect the agent to the context and enable context updates via the Pulse system.
+Goal: Connect the agent to the context and enable context updates via the Pulse system. ✅

-1.  **Implement `orchestrator/runAllAgents.ts`:**
+1.  **✅ Implement `orchestrator/runAllAgents.ts`:**
-    *   Create `src/orchestrator/runAllAgents.ts`.
+    *   ✅ Create `src/orchestrator/runAllAgents.ts`.
-    *   Add logic to read `context/latest.json`.
+    *   ✅ Add logic to read `context/latest.json` (or `context/context.json`).
-    *   Call the `runStrategyAgent` function (imported from `src/agents/`), passing the context.
+    *   ✅ Call the `runStrategyAgent` function (imported from `src/agents/`), passing the context.
-    *   Integrate logging for orchestrator start/end, agent calls, and output saving.
+    *   ✅ Integrate logging for orchestrator start/end, agent calls, and output saving.
-    *   Structure the output file to hold multiple agent responses and potential human input/overrides:
+    *   ✅ Structure the output file to hold multiple agent responses and potential human input/overrides:
         ```json
         {
           "date": "YYYY-MM-DD",